 Nice.
 And how did you transition from Sierra to your current job at Microsoft?

-With 8 years at Microsoft, it seems that you’ve developed quite the history of good work with them.
+With eight years at Microsoft, it seems that you’ve developed quite the history of good work with them.

-Most days it’s about coordinating with my team.
-I have a staff of about 10 – 15 people at any one time, depending on how many games we have in production.
+Most days it’s about co-ordinating with my team.
+I have a staff of about ten to fifteen people at any one time, depending on how many games we have in production.
 We’re very busy right now, since we’re trying to finish a lot of launch titles for the upcoming Xbox One.
-We usually have 6 or 7 titles in development concurrently.
-So part of my job is to help co-ordinate the schedule, and match the skills of my staff to the game we’re working on.
+We usually have six or seven titles in development concurrently, so part of my job is to help co-ordinate the schedule, and match the skills of my staff to the game we’re working on.
 I also pitch in on a day-to-day basis, making music and sounds wherever I can.

 Does Microsoft Studios only work on games developed in-house at Microsoft, like the Kinect series, or do you work on third party games that other developers create as well?

-We have a hand in some 3rd party projects.
-Microsoft has two business models: we have our internal game development studios which we own outright, like Turn 10 and 343 Industries, which makes Halo.
-They have their own teams, but they might approach Soundlab when they need additional sound resources.
+We have a hand in some third party projects.
+Microsoft has two business models: we have our internal game development studios which we own outright, like Turn 10 and 343 Industries, which makes “Halo“.
+They have their own teams, but they might approach SoundLab when they need additional sound resources.
 Then there are games that Microsoft publishes, which are made by other developers.

-Right now, one of our major launch titles is “Ryse“.
+Right now, one of our major launch titles is “Ryse: Son of Rome“.
 It’s set in gladiatorial Roman times, and was made by a German company called Crytek.
-Since Microsoft is publishing that game, Soundlab can chip in as part of the publishing team, and assist with things like sound design and implementation.
+Since Microsoft is publishing that game, SoundLab can chip in as part of the publishing team, and assist with things like sound design and implementation.

 Having worked within audio both as a freelancer and salaried employee, can you tell me what you prefer: freelancing or working in a fixed position at Microsoft?

 One of the pros of being a freelancer is that you get to be you own boss, which is nice from time to time.
 But you also have to be just as good of a salesman or PR person.
 A big part of your job is that you always have to be hustling work.
-Sometimes you’re lucky and the phone just rings.
-And if you work on big enough game titles, people start coming to you.
+Sometimes you’re lucky and the phone just rings, and if you work on big enough game titles, people start coming to you.
 But generally, you’re always thinking about that next gig.
 When you’re in-house, you don’t have to worry about that.
-You don’t think “What will I do 6 months from now?”, you just sort of know cool things will always be coming down the pipe.
+You don’t think “What will I do six months from now? ”.

-Also, a global company like Microsoft, has tons of contacts, and we have access to lot of resources.
+Also, a global company like Microsoft has tons of contacts, and we have access to a lot of resources.
 We partner with tons of different companies, which gives us options that other places just don’t have.

 Microsoft is very hands-on with its music.
-All of our games have an audio director who supervises the project.
-We’re the guys who help pick the composers and design the interactive music systems.
-We’re at the recording sessions, making sure that everything gets tracked correctly.
+All of our games have an Audio Director who supervises the project.
+We also help pick the composers and design the interactive music systems, and we attend the recording sessions to make sure that everything gets tracked correctly.
 We often do mixing too, since there are composers whose strengths aren’t necessarily mixing or production.
 Other times, when the game doesn’t need a ton of music, we just take the gig ourselves and do all the music in-house.
 But we have so many things going on that a lot of our time involves managing multiple projects.